F-16 Combat Pilot: Flight dynamics

 The airframe also has g-force limitations depending on whether the aircraft was fully loaded as the real F-16 has stores configuration categories.
 When fully loaded, the player can only pull 5.5G's, instead of the 9G's a clean F-16 is capable of.
 Airspeed & Mach speed would be lower when fully laden as well.
 The player can even jettison the fuel and weapons to enable the aircraft to pull higher G's, such as in the event of an emergency or in combat or an aborted mission.
 Spins and ground effect are not simulated, as is with other simulations of its time, although another rare feature, turbulence is a user selectable option at Briefing & Weather screen.
 Turbulence in the simulation causes random and slight variations in the aircraft's bank angle and heading, making it a little bit more difficult to land, but it never affects the altitude.

 The damage system is extensively modeled on F-16 Combat Pilot.
 Each system on board the player's aircraft can be damaged in combat, from radar, landing gear, flaps to ASPJ, oxygen/cabin pressure systems, weapons, communications, navigation system or HUD, etc. If the player successfully returns to base with a damaged aircraft, the aircraft can be repaired and reused before the debrief screen, provided that given airfield has the necessary components and spare parts.
-This is indicated by color-coded status in radio communications.
+This is indicated by colour-coded status in radio communications.
 The aircraft can survive near missile hits or enemy AAA fire at times, but not a direct hit.
 When there is an onboard fire, the aircraft will be damaged and explode subsequently (if the player does not eject immediately).
 It is not uncommon for players to have many "dead stick" landings with engine failure when returning damaged from combat, out of chaff and flare, and even out of fuel, being chased and fired upon by enemies.